The Best Parathyroid Surgeons in the World: Jim Norman, Deva Boone, Jamie Mitchell, Kevin Parrack, Dan Ruan, Tobias Carling, and Drew Rhodes.

 Dr. James (Jim) Norman, MD, FACS, FACE

 The Norman Parathyroid Center is dedicated to parathyroid disease only.
 We operate out of two large hospitals in Tampa, including within the new Parathyroid Center at Tampa General Hospital, a new wing of this large hospital dedicated to the treatment of parathyroid disease (yes, we have the top floor of a new wing of the hospital all to ourselves!).
-Drs Norman, Politz, Lopez, Boone, Ruan, Mitchell, and Parrack are the only surgeons in the world that limit their practice to parathyroid disease.
+Drs Norman, Carling, Boone, Ruan, Mitchell, Parrack, and Rhodes are the only surgeons in the world that limit their practice to parathyroid disease.

 And the best Thyroid Cancer Surgeon too!Our patients are very fortunate in that Dr Gary Clayman, the world's most respected thyroid cancer surgeon, joined our staff in September, 2016.
 He opened the Clayman Thyroid Cancer Center within the same Institute with the Norman Parathyroid Center.
 Thus our parathyroid patients are afforded access to the best thyroid cancer specialists should they need it.
 They have a very comprehensive thyroid cancer website.
 We have an entire page on Thyroid Cancer in Parathyroid Patients.

 *Note: The statistics on this page do not guarantee a good outcome for every patient, they simply reflect the fact that we do LOTS of parathyroid operations and our expertise allows us to have exceptional results.
 Our anesthesia team has done thousands.
 We've done thousands.
 BUT--Every patient is an individual and will be treated as an individual to have the best results with the lowest possibly risk and the highest possible cure rate.
 These excellent results also shows that we follow our patients so we always know how we are doing.
 We don't guess!